 Amputation + chemotherapy + osteosarcoma vaccines seem to be the future for canine osteosarcoma.
 There is currently one of these vaccines under investigation, which targets HER2/neu.
 It has shown initial promise, resulting in a median survival of approximately three years when combined with amputation and chemotherapy.

-A type of vaccine targeting EGFR/HER2 is currently available privately (Yale - Dr. Mamula) at the time of publication of this article.
+A vaccine targeting EGFR/HER2 (Yale - Dr. Mamula) has recently been pulled due to a USDA licensing issue.
 Published information on its efficacy is not available but many dog owners report improvement in lung metastasis.

 What if there is lung metastasis?